shaoju/italkidesign/_posts/2020-03-08-sketch2figma.md

 Making an icon wasn't super easy in Sketch, but it was quite ok - not really a pain point.
 The new approach of Figma might have some technical advantages but I didn't even try to play with it.
 Because,  as a UI design tool, Figma's UI by that time, was terrible!

-As a designer how has to look at the screen 10+ hours every day, I couldn't  look at he pure black background and the pure white icons and text labels.
+As a designer who has to look at the screen 10+ hours every day, I couldn't  look at he pure black background and the pure white icons and text labels.
 I bet there were already lots of nice features there but it lost me on the first sight.

 > Lesson learnt: People DO judge a book by its cover.
 Make your app prettier before rolling out PR articles.